 German photographer born in 1963, known internationally for extremely long exposure photographs.*1*2*3 His work often records architecture, urban transformation, demonstrations, and institutional change through exposure times that can last from minutes to years.*1*2*3

-Main themes: duration, urban change, architecture, memory, disappearance, trace, and the condensation of historical process into a single image.*1*2*3
+The work is organized around duration, urban change, architecture, memory, disappearance, trace, and the condensation of historical process into a single image.*1*2*3

-Technique / formal traits: radically extended exposure times, fixed camera positions, superimposition of temporal layers, and images in which moving bodies often disappear while architecture and structural change accumulate.
+Formally, the work is marked by radically extended exposure times, fixed camera positions, superimposition of temporal layers, and images in which moving bodies often disappear while architecture and structural change accumulate.
 His photographs are at once documentary records and temporal composites.*1*2*3

-Historical context: his work emerges in the late twentieth century as cities undergo intense redevelopment and as photography increasingly confronts digital speed.
+Historically, his work emerges in the late twentieth century as cities undergo intense redevelopment and as photography increasingly confronts digital speed.
 Wesely’s analogue and camera-based durational method offers a counter-model in which slowness becomes a tool for understanding historical transformation.*1*2*3

-Historical significance: he matters because he demonstrated that photography could register historical change not only through sequence but within a single frame, transforming long exposure from technical curiosity into a major contemporary artistic strategy.*1*2*3
+Historically, he matters because he demonstrated that photography could register historical change not only through sequence but within a single frame, transforming long exposure from technical curiosity into a major contemporary artistic strategy.*1*2*3

-Critical meaning: the work matters because it renders architecture, protest, and urban memory as layered rather than punctual.
+Critically, the work matters because it renders architecture, protest, and urban memory as layered rather than punctual.
 Wesely’s images ask what a city looks like when it is understood as accumulated time instead of as a stable scene.*1*2*3

-Where and how the work was used: his work circulated through museums, urban-history exhibitions, international galleries, and institutional commissions.
+In reception, his work circulated through museums, urban-history exhibitions, international galleries, and institutional commissions.
 The Museum für Fotografie exhibition and Mies van der Rohe Pavilion presentation are especially useful because they connect his method to Berlin’s layered urban history and to architectural discourse.*1*2

 Museum für Fotografie’s Berlin, 1860–2023 framing is especially valuable because it shows how Wesely’s recent work is read in dialogue with archival and photojournalistic images, not just as technical virtuosity.*1